GuidanceMantras/GuidanceMantras/README.md

 - Never ever put legs on two boats in life or in profession

 ### Family
-- Family is everything in life such as parents, sisters, brothers
+- Family is everything in life such as parents, sisters, brothers, good relatives
-- Build a bond with everyone
+- Build a bond with everyone as much as possible

 ### Friends
 - Always be with good friends